Skip to Main Content Skip to Main Site Navigation Skip To Section Navigation Skip to Footer

 Requesting Unsubsidized Loans Checklist

-• Studentaid.gov > Manage Loans > Loan Simulator > I want to Find the Best Repayment Strategy> Login using your FSA ID
+• Read and understand your unsubsidized loan options and obligations on Studentaid.gov > Manage Loans > Loan Simulator > I want to Find the Best Repayment Strategy> Login using your FSA ID

-• Include the following on the request form: Enter the total amount of your student loans.
-Using your student loan balances, complete the repayment estimator find out what payment plan you like the most and what will your estimated payment be?
+• Next, fill in your loan type choices on the request form.
+Enter the total amount of your student loans.
+Using your student loan balances, complete the repayment estimator find out what payment plan you like the most and what will your estimated payment be.

 Loan requests are processed within two weeks of submission.